 - As stated this can take up to 48 hours, so again you can carry on with other tasks.
 You can view progress on the Review jobs screen, accessible from the Admin tab or simply wait for email confirmation that the job has completed.
 During this time all options for linking to the hierarchy and updating the hierarchy are hidden from view.
 Once the file upload has completed these options will be visible again.
 If these do not reappear, or if you have any concerns or questions, please raise a support ticket.

 That’s the top level of your hierarchy in, now just upload the next file and follow the process.
 Remember by utilising the Parents column, they will attach to the hierarchy node above correctly.
 You can indicate more than one parent in this Parents column, where modules/units are taught across departments/schools.

-On your first upload it’s important to remember we are there to support you through.
-Please ask if you are not sure.
+On your first upload, it’s important to remember that we are here to support you.
+Please ask for help if you are not sure.